Literature and information resources relevant for pedagogy, the science of education and teacher training.

 You can also contact UiBHjelp or try our chat.

 The Psychology, Education and Health Library offers a variety of printed and electronic books, journals, reference books and data bases in Education.
 The library have a designated person with special responsibility for the subject areas within Education - see contact information found at the bottom of this page.
 You are welcome to contact the library for guidance in literature search and referencing.

+A selection of new books in Education are shopwn below.
 Is there a book you would like to read that we don´t have at the library?
 We can have it sent to us from another library, - free of cost for you, of course!
 Or send us a purchase suggestion.
 Most such suggestions result in the book being bought!

 How to use e-books

 E-books are becoming increasingly common, and a number of the University Library's books are only availabe digitally.
-Click here for mor information on how to use e-books.

 Web of Science is also a useful database for pedagogy.
 This is an interdisciplinary database (sciences and social sciences) where topics of education are only a small part.
 Therefore it is smart to use more general and "broader" keywords when searching.